What is the Medical Device Information Analysis and Sharing (MDIAS) initiative?

 Who Participates in MDIAS?

-MDIAS Partners currently represent a subsection of the medical device ecosystem, including device manufacturers, a healthcare provider organization, and the FDA.
-In the future, MDIAS will bring on more partners, such as additional device manufacturers and healthcare provider organizations, patients and/or patient advocates, payers, and universities.
+MDIAS Early Adopters and supporting organizations currently represent a subsection of the medical device ecosystem, including device manufacturers, a hospital system, and FDA.
+MDIAS is looking to grow and bring on more partners, such as additional device manufacturers, hospital systems, patients and/or patient advocates, payers, and universities.
+Please contact us using the Contact Us Form below to learn more on how to become a MDIAS partner.

 What makes MDIAS unique?